nejyeah/DeepPicker-python/README.md

 Type 4: Load the training data from the relion `.star` file.
 The `.star` should contain all the training positive samples.
 It can be a `classification2D.star`.
 The program will extract all the particles in the `.star` file as the positive samples to train a CNN model.

-All the following demo command can be found in the `Makefile`.
+All the following commands can be found in the `Makefile`.

 ### 3.1 Train Type 1
 Options for training model in a semi-automated manner: